Aditya7024/Escape_Route-python.pygame/README.md

 You have a limited number of lives.
 The game ends when you run out of lives.

-Controls
+Controls:
 Use the arrow keys for car control.
 Press "P" to pause the game.
 Screenshots
 Gameplay
 Instructions

-Contributing
+Contributing:
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+Fork the repository:
 Create a new branch for your feature: git checkout -b feature-name Commit your changes: git commit -m 'Add a new feature' Push to the branch: git push origin feature-name